 One more time.
 Just so it’s clear:

-If you’re starting your college application senior year, you’re making the #1 mistake students make.
-Here’s why.
+If you’re asking when to apply for college and starting your college application senior year, you’re making the #1 mistake students make.

 What’s There to Prepare?

 Hopefully, you’re not a senior in high school yet (if you are, we still have some helpful tips for you later on).
 I want you to think about your current day-to-day.
 You’re likely spending a lot of time on your classes – honors, maybe AP or IB.
 You spend time on homework and projects from those classes.
 You’re studying for tests to keep your GPA up.
 You’re probably involved in school clubs, spending time planning meetings or running events.
 Maybe you’re an athlete, fitting in practices before and/or after school and traveling for meets or games.
 Perhaps you volunteer somewhere, dedicating 5-10 hours a week to your cause.
 You might play an instrument, spending time practicing alone, taking lessons, and performing with your band or orchestra.

 Your schedule sounds pretty jam packed already.